jolicode/JoliNotif/README.md

 ## Usage

 The main interface is `Notifier`.
-A `NotifierFactory` takes care to create a `Notifier` according to which notifiers are available on your system.
+A `NotifierFactory` takes care of creating a `Notifier` according to which notifiers are available on your system.

 > **Note**: The factory returns null if not any notifier is supported on your